 - Click Disk Cleanup

-- Select the files you want to safely delete
+- Select the files to remove in pop-up window.

-- How to free up space in Windows Server 2003/XP
+- How to free up disk space in Windows Server 2008

-- How to free up disk space in Windows Server 2008/Vista
+- How to free up disk space in Windows Server 2012

 Step 1: Download and install NIUBI Partition Editor, right click drive D: and click “Resize/Move Volume“.